Skip to main content

 Embed code

 An embed code is a snippet of code that you can add to your site to put additional content (like a video!) on your webpage.
-Wistia supplies lots of different types of embed codes, including asynchronous (or standard embed codes), iframe (or fallback embed codes), and oEmbeds.
+Wistia offers various types of embed codes, including asynchronous (or standard embed codes), iframe (or fallback embed codes), and oEmbeds.

 Embed links